Arena – Underground Cell – Later

 The young slayer caught the spine with a frown of distaste at the blood dripping from its blunt end, but quickly started using it to dig the others from the demon’s back.

-"Vi, watch your back!"
+“Vi, watch your back!”
 Faith warned, launching herself into the melee as the new batch of demons attacked.
-Marsha tossed a spine toward her, which she in turn caught and threw to Vi, just in time for her to stab at a charging beast.
+Marsha tossed a spine toward Faith, which she in turn caught and threw to Vi, just in time for her to stab at a charging beast.
 The crowd let out a great roar as the battle began to rage once more.

-Slayer entrance – Later that Morning
+Watchers Council – Slayer Entrance – Later that Morning

 “Excuse me?”
 Kennedy asked.